griscz/beam-college/beam-college-dataflow/codelab.md

 ## Congratulations!
 Duration: 0:05:00

-In this codelab you added a new input source to an Apache Beam pipeline using Beam Schema API, createed Dataflow template from the Apache Beam pipeline and ran the Dataflow template in Google Cloud.
-This colab demonstrated how to work with Beam Schema API and how Beam Schema API helps to support multiple data formats in your pipeline.
+In this codelab you added a new input source and output sink for parquet files to an Apache Beam pipeline using Beam Schema API, created a Dataflow template from the Apache Beam pipeline, and ran the Dataflow.

 #### What you've built

-* New transformation for .parquet format into the Beam Row abstraction
+* New transformation for .parquet format into the Beam Row
 * New transformation from Beam Row into .parquet format
 * Dataflow Flex template

 #### What you'll learned
+* How to organize Dataflow template code
 * How to use Apache Beam Schema API
 * How to work with Apache Beam ParquetIO
+* How to wotk with AvroUtils
-* How to build Dataflow Flex template from pipeline
+* How to build Dataflow Flex template
 * How to run Dataflow template in Google Cloud

 #### Learn More